Davidson High School (Mobile, Alabama): International Baccalaureate

-Technical school

-Davidson also participates in accordance with the Bryant Career Technical Center in Irvington, Alabama to help prepare students to prepare for future career paths such as Heath related professions, and HVAC Technicians.

 Robotics

 Davidson participates in BEST Robotics.
 The team, RobotEx, has experienced success in the program.

 School uniform

 Davidson High School has a mandatory school uniform policy.

-White button down oxford shirt, khaki pants, black belt and black shoes.
+Traditionally, Davidson students wear white button down oxford shirts, khaki pants, black belts, and black shoes.
 Black sweatshirts must be from a Davidson club or an all black sweatshirt.

+As of the 2024-2025 school year, black polos and black and white shoes also became available for students to wear.
+Hoodies of any kind were not allowed to be worn during school hours.

 Feeder patterns

 The following middle schools feed into Davidson High School: